-The stellar and total masses measured for galaxies and haloes in our simulation at L1 are indicated by circles in both the panels in Fig. 4.
+els in Fig. 4.
 Both at z = 0 and at peak mass, these values agree well with the stellar-to-total mass relations derived from abundance matching when baryons are taken into account, as described in Section 3.2, but not with the original DMO abundance matching results.

 The bottom panel of Fig. 4 also includes a comparison to observational data from Milky Way and M31 satellite galaxies, and dwarf irregular galaxies.
-For the MW satellites we use virial masses estimated by Peñarrubia et al. (2008), while for M31 satellites we convert $v{max}$ estimates by Tollerud (2012) using the relation for satellites given by Klypin, Trujillo-Gomez & Primack (2011).
-For the dwarf irregulars, we show $m{200}$ for the best-fitting NFW profile as measured by Ferrero et al. (2012), limiting the sample to galaxies where the velocity profile is measured to at least $r{out} = 200 \text{ pc}$ .
+For the MW satellites we use virial masses estimated by Peñarrubia et al. (2008), while for M31 satellites we convert $v{max}$ estimates by Tollerud et al. (2012) using the relation for satellites given by Klypin et al. (2011).
+For the dwarf irregulars, we show

+$m{200}$ for the best-fitting NFW profile as measured by Ferrero et al. (2012), limiting the sample to galaxies where the velocity profile is measured to at least $r{out} = 200pc$ .

 For consistency with the observations, the halo masses at z = 0 of individual objects in the simulation are derived using the measured maximum circular velocity converted to mass following Klypin et al. (2011).
 While these observed mass estimates still involve a high degree of uncertainty, our simulation and the corrected abundance matching relation are both in good agreement with the observational data.
-The discrepancy between abundance matching and the measurements of individual galaxies reported by Ferrero et al. (2012) is resolved once the abundance of haloes is corrected.
+The discrepancy between abundance matching and the measurements of individual galaxies reported by Ferrero et al. (2012) is resolved once the abundance of halos is corrected.

-It is worth remembering that abundance matching based on halo masses from DMO simulations generally also results in baryon fractions of dwarf galaxies far below the universal value.
-This already indicates a change in total halo mass, and exposes a limitation of using DMO simulations on these scales.
+It should perhaps also be noted that abundance matching based on DMO simulations is not entirely self-consistent: a generic prediction obtained through abundance matching is a baryon fraction of dwarf galaxies far below the universal value, which already indicates a change in total halo mass not included in the underlying DMO simulation.

-Also shown by green symbols in the top panel of Fig. 4 are the results of hydrodynamical simulations by Munshi et al. (2013), which 'successfully' reproduce the abundance matching relation obtained from a DMO simulation.
-Note here that at $2 \times 10^8 \text{ M}{\odot}$ , fewer than 1 in 10 haloes host a galaxy in our simulations, whereas the relation reproduce by Munshi et al. (2013) assumes all haloes to be populated.
+Also shown by green symbols in the top panel of Fig. 4 are the results of hydrodynamical simulations by Munshi et al. (2013), which "successfully" reproduce the abundance matching relation obtained from a DMO simulation.
+Note here that at $2 \times 10^8 M{\odot}$ , fewer than one in ten halos host a galaxy in our simulations, whereas the relation reproduce by Munshi et al. (2013) assumes all halos to be populated.
 As the stellar-to-total mass ratios diverge at low masses from those obtained in our simulation (blue symbols), the assumed models of galaxy formation physics must differ.
 In particular, in order to satisfy the constraints imposed by abundance matching based on DMO simulations, Munshi et al. (2013) impose a very low star formation efficiency due to processes like supernova feedback.
 Our results suggest that a reliance on abundance matching based on DMO simulations can lead to artificial conclusions for both cosmology and astrophysics.

-It is also worth noting that the overwhelming majority of 'dark' haloes in our simulations with reionization are not only devoid of star particles, but also free of gas that could potentially result in star formation.
-Based on these results, we predict that the Local Group only contains a few hundred dwarf galaxies within a radius of 2.5 Mpc.
-This is in contraction to recent results obtained from DMO simulations and abundance matching by Garrison-Kimmel et al. (2014) who predict thousands of as-yet undiscovered faint dwarf galaxies.
-Under the classical assumption of abundance matching that all haloes host galaxies, these authors assign higher halo masses to the observed galaxies, and predict a larger total number of galaxies for the same halo mass range.
-By contrast, we find that an increasingly sparse occupation of low-mass haloes by galaxies results in a greater halo mass range assigned to the same number of observed galaxies.
-We predict that the Local Group should contain thousands of dark matter haloes, only a small fraction of which contain galaxies.
+It is also worth noting that our simulations with reionization only predict a few hundred dwarf galaxies within a radius of 2.5Mpc of the Local Group, in contradiction with recent results obtained from DMO simulations and abundance matching by Garrison-Kimmel et al. (2014).
+These authors predict thousands of as-yet undiscovered faint dwarf galaxies, whereas our simulations predict that the Local Group should contain thousands of dark halos, only a small fraction of which contain galaxies.